justjohnd/workflow/MERN Project Initiation.md

 Notes:
 * `cb(null, 'images');` means that if the function doesn't error, the upload will be stored in the `images` directory.

 Next, use a function to specify what kinds of images are acceptable for upload, set your `upload` object and set your route.
 Make sure to set your image data to `req.file.filename`.
+If no image is entered into the input on submit `req.file` will return undefined, and you will receive an error when trying to upload to the database.
+You can get around this by adding a tertiary operator to the `image` value:
 ```
 const fileFilter = (req, file, cb) => {
   const allowedFileTypes = ['image/jpeg', 'image/jpg', 'image/png'];